ODOT-PTS/GTFS-ride/spec/en/README.md

 ## Overview of Open Ridership Data

 A GTFS-ride dataset consists of a series of text files collected in a ZIP file.
 Each file contains a particular aspect of ridership data.
-The details of each filer are defined in the GTFS-ride reference.
+The details of each file are defined in the GTFS-ride reference.
 An example dataset can be found in GTFS-ride examples.
 A transit agency can produce a GTFS-ride dataset to share their ridership data with developers, coordinating agencies, funders, and government organizations.